 - Quantity: The total number of items shipped

-- Gross Amount Shipped: The total value of the items shipped without subtracting discounts, shipping costs, or tax
+- Gross Amount Shipped: The total value of a shipment or product line item inclusive of tax

-- Discount: The discount applied to items shipped
+- Discount: The discount applied to line items or the whole shipment

 - Tax: The sum of the tax on each item in the shipment